 Applied Suicide Intervention Skills Training (ASIST) is a two-day suicide intervention workshop presented by certified trainers, usually twice annually.
 The ASIST workshop is designed to increase caregivers’ knowledge, comfort level and confidence in responding to a person at risk of suicide.
 Developed by LivingWorks Education, it is the most widely used, acclaimed and researched training of its kind in the world.
 Click HERE to learn more.

 The next full ASIST workshop is scheduled for March 24-25 in Charlottetown – PLEASE NOTE THIS WORKSHOP IS NOW FULL.
 The course costs $200/person and includes course materials and nutritional breaks.
 Pre-registration is required.
 Please click on the course flyer for more information.

 We also periodically offer an ASIST Tune-Up half day workshop.
 Please notify Pat Doyle (contact information below) if you would like to be put on the list for our next Tune-Up.
 The course costs $50/person and pre-registration is required.
 Please click on the course flyer for more information.

 Training contact: Pat Doyle / email@example.com / 902-628-3669

 CMHA’s Family Program: Finding Hope and Building Strength; a FREE eight-week course for people with a loved one who has a mental illness.
 READ MORE

-The next course is scheduled to start on Tuesday, February 4, 2020 from 6:30pm – 8:30pm.
-This program will continue every Tuesday at the same time at the CMHA Division office at 178 Fitzroy Street in Charlottetown.
+The next course is scheduled to start on Thursday, March 19 from 6:00pm – 8:00pm.
+This program will continue every Thursday at the same time at the Notre Dame Place Clubhouse, 67 Duke Street in Summerside.

 Living Life to the Full – a FREE eight-week course for people with mild to moderate depression and anxiety.